 Throughout its history, BUSM has embodied and demonstrated a strong commitment to the study and practice of medicine, based on a mission of service to society.
-Today, the School is nationally recognized for providing outstanding clinical education in 25 affiliated hospitals, 15 neighborhood health centers, and numerous private clinics and doctors’ offices.
-BUSM is currently educating almost 700 medical degree students and more than 1,150 master’s and doctoral degree students of exceptional qualification and experience.
-The education we offer is in high demand—this year 11,000 applicants vied for 140 seats in the entering class.
-In 2016, U.S. News & World Report ranked BUSM 40th among U.S. medical schools in primary care and 29th among U.S. research medical schools.
+Today, the School is nationally recognized for providing outstanding clinical education in 33 affiliated hospitals, 14 neighborhood health centers, and numerous private clinics and doctors’ offices.
+BUSM is currently educating over 700 medical degree students and more than 1,150 master’s and doctoral degree students of exceptional qualification and experience.
+The education we offer is in high demand—in 2016 11,000 applicants vied for 140 seats in the entering class.
+In 2019, U.S. News & World Report ranked BUSM 41st among U.S. medical schools in primary care and 30th among U.S. research medical schools.

 - The National Emerging Infectious Diseases Laboratories.
 The new National Emerging Infectious Diseases Laboratories facility represents a major step forward at BUSM in advancing public health and biomedical research.
 The biocontainment laboratory is one of only a handful of such laboratories in the nation, developed in partnership with the National Institute of Allergy and Infectious Diseases.
 Its mission is to develop diagnostic drugs, vaccines and treatments to prevent and cure life- threatening infectious diseases.
 A state-of-the-art BS Level 4 Laboratory is housed within this 194,000 square foot facility.